What are your chances of acceptance?

 The freedom of summer presents an opportunity for growth outside the high school classroom.
 Colleges want to see that you make use of it.
 Extracurricular activities are a particularly important way to demonstrate your passions to college admissions officers.

 Admissions committees are looking to learn how your summer activities are both impressive and unique.
-Extracurricular activities are broken down into four tiers based on these two criteria, with Tier 1 representing the most impressive and unique activities and Tier 4 representing those that are typical.
+Extracurricular activities are broken down into four tiers based on these two criteria, with Tier 1 representing the most impressive and unique activities and Tier 4 representing those that are quite common.
 Ideally, you should include at least one Tier 1 activity, a core of Tier 2 and 3 activities, and as few Tier 4s as possible.

 Summer programs most commonly fall into Tier 3 or 4, though several, such as NYO-USA, can clearly be differentiated as in Tier 1 or 2.
 These programs are more selective, and a defining characteristic of the best ones is that they provide high-quality programming for free.